ec-johnston/us-landslide-inventories/README.md

 ## Meta-analysis of landslide inventories for the Pacific Coast Region of the United States

+Supplemental analyses for manuscript submitted to GRL (Quantifying the sensitivity of landslide hazard to precipitation intensity in urbanized and non-urbanized areas; 2021GL094038) by Elizabeth Johnston, Frances Davenport, Lijing Wang, Jef Caers, Suresh Muthukrishnan, Marshall Burke and Noah Diffenbaugh

-### Landslide inventories across the United States
+## Landslide inventories across the United States

 **Shapefile of US landslide inventories can be downloaded from:** https://www.sciencebase.gov/catalog/item/5c7065b4e4b0fe48cb43fbd7